…or Why Give Constructive Criticism?

 - Constructive Criticism is a Sign of Your Potential

 We need to encourage constructive discourse in our profession.
 I also feel we should to step back and think about all aspects of a plan or trend before becoming enamored with the idea just because everyone else is.
-Maybe parts of the new thing are useful to help students acquire both the 21st century skills and the content knowledge they need.
-But, perhaps parts of the new thing won’t work in your situation and you have discovered alternative methods that work well.
+Maybe parts of the new concept are useful to help students acquire both the 21st century skills and the content knowledge they need.
+But, perhaps other parts of the new idea won’t work in your situation and you have already discovered alternative methods that work well.
 You need to share those alternative ideas with the rest of us!

 Don’t be afraid to constructively criticize and don’t be afraid to be criticized, which you probably will be.
 If you are passionate about something or think something is not quite right about an aspect of education, write the company, the blogger, the Tweeter, the President, and let them know.
 Sometimes people just don’t know what they don’t know!